 And if the potential to create battery power without the use of an outlet wasn't enough, some models, such as the Sidewinder, even have a built-in LED light that will work after a few seconds of cranking.
 This feature could be helpful in the event you've lost your phone and there's no other available illumination.

-For lots more information on cell phones, batteries and cell phone accessories, see the links on the next page.
+For lots more information on cell phones, batteries and cell phone accessories, see the links below.